 Unfortunately, you won’t have a lot of time to enjoy the area.
-If it’s a “must-do” then try to get over to the chess table first and get a picture.
-But when your group is called (by the color of your role card) it’s time for your ride experience.
+If it’s a must-do, try to get over to the chess table first and get a picture.
+But when your group is called (by the color of your role card), it’s time for your ride experience.

-Note here if your group is called and you somehow were to miss it then you will have to wait even longer.
+Note here that if your group is called and you somehow were to miss it, you will have to wait even longer.
 They are going to make it pretty clear when it’s time for your group.

 The cockpit has three rows that seat two people on each side.
 The first two rows are for the pilots.
-On the right-hand side is the main pilot which controls the up and down movements of the spaceship.
-This works like an airplane.
+On the right-hand side is the primary pilot, who controls the up and down movements of the spaceship.
+The lever works like an airplane.
 Pull the control toward you to go up and away from you to go down.

 The pilot on the left-hand side is the right/left controller.
-This works standard, right to go right, left to go left.
-There is also a shift for the up and down pilot to make during the ride and a flashing button for the right and left pilot to hit.
+This control works standard, move right to go right, and left to go left.
+In addition, there’s a secondary lever for the pilot to use during the ride.

-I was really concentrating on my first go-around about the overall experience.
+I was concentrating on my first go-around about the overall experience.
 Then I realized I was being prompted by my co-pilot to “HIT THE BUTTON!”
-It was actually all in good fun.
+It was all good fun.
 They had promised not to judge me poorly for my mad piloting skills.

-If you were to miss a control or something it’s not a deal-breaker.
-Unless your family is extremely judgmental and will never let you forget how you basically crashed the ride after waiting in line for hours.
+If you were to miss a control or something, it’s not a deal-breaker unless your family is extraordinarily judgmental.
+They might never let you forget how you crashed the ride after waiting in line for hours.

 If that’s the case, play sick and sneak into the single rider line while they are waiting.
-Meet them outside later when they exit pretending to feel better.
-Chances are 50/50 you will get a better group.
+Meet them outside later when they exit, pretending to feel better.
+Chances are 50/50 that you’ll get a better group.
 I am only joking.

 Will I experience motion sickness on the Millennium Falcon: Smugglers Run?